mevdschee/php-crud-api/README.md

 NB: The update script will patch the dependencies in the vendor directory for PHP 7.0 compatibility.

+### Releasing

+The scripts that publish a new version and the docker image are in the "scripts" directory, see "scripts/README.md" for how to use them.

 ## TreeQL, a pragmatic GraphQL

 [TreeQL](https://treeql.org) allows you to create a "tree" of JSON objects based